+Redwood Stand to Left

+October 2013

-None of these redwoods was over 40 years old (15yo when we got here).
+None of these redwoods was over 40 years old (15 when we got here).
 There were no old stumps, nor was this area terraced for apples.
-As you saw in the site history, when the Indians managed this area the plants were early successional, mostly bulbs, food for both people and "special food" for predators (death camas).
-Effectively, I doubt redwood has been on this upper slope for at least 1,000 years, judging that the presence of conifers so high on this ridge was an artifact of fire suppression starting with the Spanish (there were 40-year-old firs up here too).
-The redwoods were shading the oaks and madrones to the point that they were showing signs of stress.
+As you saw in the chapter on forest understory, when the Indians managed this area, the plants were early successional, mostly bulbs that are now coming back.
+From analysis of those species, I doubt redwood has been on this upper slope for at least 1,000 years, judging that the presence of conifers on this ridge was an artifact of fire suppression.

-This is the subsequent Phase III thinning of that slope.
-I've piled and burned the tops; else you could not see the forest floor for all the material.
-This kind of thinning must be done in stages, in that one accumulates so many logs and tops that they tangle, making pulling them out a pain.
-After the mayhem, I go in with my plugs and transplants (black oak in the cage), particularly in burn spots.
-Foresters often wonder why I don't simply slash the material and let it rot.
-You can't weed it that way and very little grows on the surface until the slash rots (which can take the better part of seven or eight years) after which the weeds come up anyway.
-After a couple of years (and rain), this understory will be carpeted with life.
-I want the weed seed to germinate now while they are easier to find.

-Even in July, with less than three inches of rain since it was logged, these groundcovers are already starting to spread.
-Tree removal likely reduced competition for soil moisture.
-Getting the redwood logs out will take heavy equipment.
-Note also the redwood sprouts, despite the fact that I treated the stumps with glyphosate.
-Other ecologists wonder why I leave so little wood for fungi or snags for birds.
-Good observations.
-For now, I have to weed it; growing fungi and leaving snags begins with logs from the Phase 4 thinning.
+Over the next few years, the groundcovers should really spread.
+I'll continue to develop shrubs and deciduous seedlings.
+The downed oak in the right foreground had suffered from root rot for at least fifteen years and finally went down, which repairing the road probably abetted.
+Once a beautiful tree, it will now become beautiful firewood, but I will have to rebuild the adjacent culvert inlet.

-An arborist friend of mine has a maxim about oak trees: "If it's over thirty feet tall and only six inches in diameter, then it will never be any good."
-Of course, it depends upon what one thinks is a "good" oak tree.
-These make great firewood: they have straight trunks and long branches with few knots.
-They are easy to split and do not produce a lot of foliage to drag and burn.
-Of course, a stand of trees like that has no understory, nor do they live long or grow well.

-Now remember: these skinny poles were the best trees in this stand.
-None of them will ever meet that arborist's standard.
+An arborist friend of mine has a maxim about oak trees: "If it's over 30 feet tall and only 6 inches in diameter, it will never be any good."
+Of course, that depends upon what one thinks is a "good" oak tree.
+These skinny poles with a wad on top were the best trees in this stand; none will ever meet that arborist's standard.
 Nor should they.
 These are not architectural oak trees.
 I want trunks long enough to minimize fire hazards.
-I want them tall enough to provide both openings and shade with which to maintain an intense groundcover without excessive stand density.
+I want both openings and shade with which to maintain an intense groundcover without excessive stand density.
 I don't want tons of acorns.
-So in essence, my preferences in oak trees tend toward a compromise between my arborist friend's standards and growing them for firewood.
-The emphasis is upon total productivity of a varietal system, lower hazards, and ease of maintenance.
+These make great firewood: they have straight trunks and long branches with few knots.
+They are easy to split and do not produce a lot of foliage to drag and burn.
+Of course, to grow a stand of trees like these means no understory, nor do they live long or grow well.
+So in essence, my preferences in oak trees tends toward a compromise between my arborist friend's standards and growing for firewood.
+The emphasis is upon total productivity of a varietal forest, lower hazards, and ease of maintenance.
 Not all of them do I intend to keep over the long run.
 In fact, I went to great pains here to spare the few young trees with decent structure.
-Once they need the space they'll get it.
-I also put in about seven black oaks (Q. kelloggii, one of which is in the cage on the prior slide).
+As they need the space they'll get it.
+I also put in about seven black oaks (Q. kelloggii, in the cage on the prior slide).
 This is the last major thinning I have do on this upper slope.
 The near future will be culling individual trees, weeding, developing shrubs, shaping seedling trees, weeding...
 So where does it go from here?

-...
-OF SUCCESSION Gone Two Far